marcosvilhena87/AoE_DE_Bot/README.md

 `ocr_debug` flag in `config.json` to dump the intermediate masks used during OCR.
 Remove the images once calibration succeeds to keep the folder tidy.

+Repeated OCR failures can flood this directory with images.
+To limit spam, the bot only writes new debug files if the set of failing resources changes or at least `ocr_debug_cooldown` seconds have elapsed since the last dump (default 2s).

 ## Calibration helper

 To calibrate the `areas.pop_box` fractions interactively, run: